Sleep Apnea

 Risk Factors

-- Obesity: Those with a neck circumference of greater than 16 inches for women and 17 inches for men often have excessive fat in the neck area, which contributes to crowding and narrowing of the airway
+Being obese greatly increases your risk of having sleep apnea.
+Those with a neck circumference of greater than 16 inches for women and 17 inches for men often have excessive fat in the neck area, which contributes to crowding and narrowing of the airway.
+Gender and age are also important factors in sleep apnea, with men more likely than women to have it and a greater prevalence of sleep apnea occurring with increasing age.
+Enlarged tonsils or adenoids, particularly in children, can also restrict the airway.

 Myofunctional Therapy and Sleep Apnea

 Myofunctional therapy can help to strengthen the muscles of the face, throat and the tongue, helping the tongue to move up against the palate and out of the airway.
 This proper resting position of the tongue can also help to promote proper craniofacial development in growing children and teens, often resulting in a broader nasal airway and a reduced incidence of obstructive sleep apnea.
-Myofunctional therapy has been shown to help those with obstructive sleep apnea to reduce their AHI (apnea/hypopnea index, or the number of times they either stop breathing/experience reduced oxygen levels while they sleep) by as much as 50%, leading to better quality sleep and an overall reduction in sleep apnea symptoms.
+Myofunctional therapy has been shown to help those with obstructive sleep apnea to reduce their AHI (apnea/hypopnea index, or the number of times they either stop breathing or their oxygen levels take a dip while they sleep) by as much as 50%.
+Those with severe sleep apnea often still need CPAP even with that reduction, but many with mild to moderate sleep apnea notice great improvement in the quality of their sleep and an overall reduction in sleep apnea symptoms.